-Pang admits moving to Nebraska was a bit of a culture shock.
-He even considered returning to California at one point during his sophomore year.
-But the friendliness of the Midwest, its laid-back pace of life and the people he had connected with won the Omaha-LA tug-of-war.
-Pang has no regrets.
+Pang admits moving to Nebraska was a bit of a culture shock, but the friendliness of the Midwest, its laid-back pace of life and the people he connected with won him over.
 “Creighton has brought me to where I am today,” he says.

 And where that is exactly is working in Koch Supply and Trading’s London office as a senior financial accountant.

 Pang participated in a six-week study abroad Spanish program at Pontificia Universidad Catolica de Valparaiso in Chile during the winter term of his senior year.
 The experience, he says, “gave me the travel bug,” and Pang knew he wanted to live and work in a foreign country one day.

 His route to England was an unlikely one, just like his path to Omaha was.
 He arrived in London by way of Wichita, Kansas.
 Pang had interned with Koch, an international company headquartered in Wichita, the summer before his senior year and had accepted a full-time job offer upon graduation.
 An accounting major, he began his career at Koch as a financial reporting accountant, then took a position as senior financial reporting accountant.
 “I’ve accepted the fact that I am a number cruncher,” he says.